aaronbloomfield/slp/uva/legal.md

 A few notes when filling out this form:

-- In the title of the form, you have to fill in a short description of the capstone project, such as "ACME volunteer scheduler"
+- In the title of the form, you have to fill in a short title for the capstone project, such as "ACME volunteer scheduler"
 - The "Collaborator" is the nonprofit for which the students are developing the project.
 - The school (SEAS) has already been filled in.
-Even if the student is not in SEAS (CLAS majors, for example), the class itself is still a CS class, and CS is in SEAS, so the agreement is still considered to be between SEAS and
+Even if the student is not in SEAS (CLAS majors, for example), the class itself is still a CS class, and CS is in SEAS, so the agreement is still considered to be between SEAS and the other entities (the external entity and the students).
 - The "Capstone Project" line is a slightly longer description of the project -- the idea is to give a one sentence overview of what the project is or does.
 - "Exhibit A", mentioned in item 7, is the Capstone NDA, above.